JennEYoon/datasciY/logs-8.2.2020.md

     Still need processors, but in parallel instead of sequentially.
     \-
   * YOLO post poned to 9/15 Tu 7pm.
 Do notebook by then.
+  * YOLO notebook to finish Friday 9/11.

+ ---

 #### Projects WIP 9/3/2020 00:30 - 4:45 AM

 How to show jupyter notebooks on website?